drfleming0227/Redfish-Tools/doc-generator/README.md

 Copyright 2016-2021 Distributed Management Task Force, Inc. All rights reserved.

-The **Redfish docs generator** &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that processes JSON Schema files to generate GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/slatedocs/slate "https://github.com/slatedocs/slate"), which is the default output, Markdown targeted for the DMTF document publication process, HTML, [property index documentation](README_Property_Index.md), or CSV.
+The **Redfish docs generator** &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that processes JSON Schema files to generate output in a specified format.
+These formats are GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/slatedocs/slate "https://github.com/slatedocs/slate"), which is the default output, Markdown targeted for the DMTF document publication process, HTML, [property index documentation](README_Property_Index.md), or CSV.

 ## Contents